neoforged/Documentation/docs/resources/server/recipes/custom.md

         return this.inputState == input.state() && this.inputItem.test(input.stack());
     }

     // Return the result of the recipe here, based on the given input.
-The first parameter matches the generic.
+The parameter matches the generic.
-    // IMPORTANT: Always call .copy() if you use an existing result!
-If you don't, things can and will break,
-    // as the result exists once per recipe, but the assembled stack is created each time the recipe is crafted.
+    // This can be created using `ItemStackTemplate#create`.
     @Override
-    public ItemStack assemble(RightClickBlockInput input, HolderLookup.Provider registries) {
+    public ItemStack assemble(RightClickBlockInput input) {
-        return this.result.copy();
+        return this.result.create();
     }

     // When true, will prevent the recipe from being synced within the recipe book or awarded on use/unlock.